 Our night guard has so many crazy stories that he could write several books.

-Same Same Koh Phangan guesthouse has both rooms and dorms.
+Same Same guesthouse in Koh Phangan has rooms and dorms.
+And damned good pizza.
 Regardless of which you choose, you’re guaranteed to meet fun people in the downstairs bar or on the rooftop.

 Same Same fills up quick — particularly during the Full Moon Party.
-Book in advance and help out this starving site by using this hostelWorld link:
+Book in advance.

-Greg Rodgers is the editor of this fine backpacking travel site.
+Greg is the editor of Startbackpacking.com.
 He left Corporate America to begin traveling in 2005 and has been happily living from a rucksack since!